2011 Samoan general election: Campaign

-The Human Rights Protection Party, which had been in power since 1982, promised to focus on health, education, agriculture, infrastructural development, the development of renewable energy, and a pledge to "turn Samoa into the sports hub of the Pacific".
+The HRPP, which had governed Samoa for most of the time since 1982, promised to focus on health, education, agriculture, infrastructural development, the development of renewable energy, and a pledge to "turn Samoa into the sports hub of the Pacific".
 In a speech on 22 February, the Prime Minister emphasised the party's maturity and experience in government.
 He promised continuity in policies and drew attention to what he described as the government's major achievements in recent years: the election of the head of state; the development of infrastructure; economic growth, and the development of businesses and the private sector; a well-managed budget; the hosting of the 2007 South Pacific Games; the switching from right- to left-hand driving throughout the country and the government's response to the 2009 earthquake and tsunami.
 For the future, the prime minister announced a broad range of policies to improve Samoans' health, including an increase in the number of locally trained medical staff, an increase in the number of hospitals, a policy of compulsory twice-a-year testing of all Samoans to detect cancer in advance, and the promotion of organic farming, along with a "bonus scheme" to reduce the use of chemicals and pesticides in agriculture, to facilitate healthier diets.
 He stated that these promises could all be realistically financed and concluded: "Your one vote can set the direction of Samoa for the next five years.
 It’s very important who you choose because you could benefit or you will bring a curse on you and your family for the next five years.
 So vote for the HRPP and be blessed".
-Tuilaʻepa predicted that the HRPP would win 40 seats.
+Malielegaoi predicted that the HRPP would win 40 seats.
 Days before the election, the prime minister promised to step down at the next election if his party remained in government.

-The Tautua Samoa Party promised to focus on lowering the cost of living and halting the government's Casino and Gambling Bill, which would legalise casino gaming in the country.
+The TSP promised to focus on lowering the cost of living and halting the government's Casino and Gambling Bill, which would legalise casino gaming in the country.
 The Value Added Goods and Services Tax would be abolished; pensions would be raised for the elderly; children below the age of 12 would receive free health care.
 The party also promised to "encourage farming and develop agriculture", "lower the cost of electricity and other utilities", " develop education and health services through the raising of salaries and enforcing compulsory education", and promote the development of the private sector.
 Asked how these promises would be funded, particularly considering the promised abolition of VAGST, the party's deputy leader, Palusalue Faʻapo II, stated that "God will provide for us" and that the party would seek additional international aid.
 He added that the HRPP government had "wasted millions on unnecessary developments such as the new buildings towering over everything in Apia" and that under a TSP government, all public spending would be transparent and accountable.